barseghyanartur/sphinx-no-pragma/README.rst

 will jump in with "write clean code! black, isort, mypy and ruff everywhere!"

-And yet there's you, who want to be good and write a better package, because there's a problem that needs to be fixed, and you know how, you want to share it with the world.
+And yet there's you, who want to be good and write a better package, because there's a generic problem that needs to be solved, and you know how, you want to share it with the world.
 You also want to assure or at least make an effort in making your project developer friendly, attractive for making contributions, which eventually leads to continuous improvement and make it live long(er).

 So, combining the best practices, you: